apache/flink-web/_posts/2020-05-06-community-update.md

     <br>
 </div>

-This week, the Flink website received the contribution of a self-paced training course curated by David ([@alpinegizmo](https://twitter.com/alpinegizmo)).
+This week, the Flink website received the invaluable contribution of a self-paced training course curated by David ([@alpinegizmo](https://twitter.com/alpinegizmo)) — or, what used to be the entire training materials under [training.ververica.com](training.ververica.com).
 The new materials guide you through the very basics of Flink and the DataStream API, and round off every concepts section with hands-on exercises to help you better assimilate what you learned.

 <div style="line-height:60%;">
     <br>